 Cable-made Reproducing Pianos (B-33): $20.50

 "How to Care For and Adjust" the Cable-made Reproducing Piano.
 Includes information about the Upright Euphona Reproducing Inner-Player and Upright Cable Reproducing Inner-Player as well as the Grand Cable Reproducing piano and the Grand Conover Reproducing piano.
 This is the player system with a 98-hole trackerbar, known as the Style PW Reproducer.
 This system accommodated regular 88-note rolls and 'Recordo' Reproducing rolls.
 This booklet does not cover construction or principles of operation.
 However, it does cover operating the system, lubrication of critical parts, and the proper vacuum levels for the five degrees of expression.
 Lastly, there is a listing of the function of all 98 holes in the trackerbar -the trackerbar scale.
 30 pages, 5-1/2" X 8-1/2".

 Reprints of the original Classic player mechanism.
 Similar in many respects to the Universal made in California in the 70's and early 80's.
-Contains electrical schematics, trouble-shooting procedures, parts layout and servicing information.
-Modern players bearing the name 'Baldwin' or 'Wurlitzer', which were made by Classic, also have a nearly identical player mechanism.
+Contains basic operating instructions, electrical schematics, trouble-shooting procedures, parts layout, and servicing information.
+Modern players bearing the name 'Baldwin', 'Wurlitzer', Casino, Story & Clark, and Heritage, which were made by Classic, also have a nearly identical player mechanism.